 - looking to ‘find their place, a sense of belonging’.

 The criteria are evidence-based.
 Based on research, PBNI identified characteristics that increases the likelihood of vulnerability to criminality and paramilitary influence.

 In addition to the personal criteria, there are some geographic criteria as well.
 Specifically, the initiatives mainly focussed on areas where paramilitary influence is most rampant.
 Such areas include: North and West Belfast, Derry/Londonderry, Larne Carrickfergus and others.
 It must be noted that the geographic criteria aren’t exhaustive and the Aspire team accepts referrals from across Northern Ireland.

 Evaluation of the Initiative

-One year after establishment, the impact of Aspire has been measured by the NI Statistics and Research Agency.
-The findings demonstrate positive outcomes and also highlight challenges and recommendations for the future direction of the project
+One year after its establishment, the impact of Aspire was measured by the NI Statistics and Research Agency.
+The findings demonstrate positive outcomes and also highlight challenges and recommendations for the future direction of the project.